wtruscott/Responsive-Design/responsive-design/README.md

 ### Setup
-1. Fork and Clone this repo
+1. Fork and Clone the homework repo
 1. Create the following files inside this folder:
 	- index.html
 	- style.css